Pratush-Tiwari/BrowserUse/README.md

 1. Navigate to any job application form
 2. Right-click on the page
-3. Select "Fill with Blurmy" from the context menu
+3. Select "Fill with Blurmy Ai" from the context menu
 4. The extension will automatically fill matching fields
 5. Review and submit the form